jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 -----------------------------------
 Now let's look at a class that creates a “related documents” association between two documents.

 The [SomeCoCMISDataRelater](https://github.com/jpotts/alfresco-developer-series/blob/master/content/content-tutorial-cmis/src/main/java/com/someco/cmis/examples/SomeCoCMISDataRelater.java) class accepts a source object ID and a target object ID as arguments.
 The code creates a map of properties containing the association type, source ID, and target ID.
-Note that the association type is preceded by “R:” when working with CMIS.
+Note that the association type is preceded by “R:”, which stands for "relationship", when working with CMIS.

     Session session = getSession();